neuropacs/neuropacs-docs/docs/ingestion-options/direct-connect.md

    - Our cloud services automatically ingest, process, and store the incoming studies.
    - Acknowledgements and status updates are returned to the PACS system over the same secure channel.

+## Tips

+- Identical studies with the same StudyInstanceID uploaded within a 5 minute period will be overwritten

 ## Security and Compliance

 - All VPN connections use industry-standard encryption (e.g., IPsec, TLS).